General Registration (Higher Degree pathway), Endorsement in Clinical Psychology

 Marion works as an Educator for the Drug Education Network in Tasmania.
 She is a member of the Mental Health Tribunal of Tasmania, a consumer representative on The College of Emergency Medicine, a panel member the Alcohol Advertising Review Panel and was most recently elected to serve on the Legal Professions Board of Tasmania.
 Marion was appointed to the Psychology Board of Australia in May 2015.

 Vanessa Hamilton is an endorsed Clinical Psychologist and Board-approved supervisor of provisional psychologists and clinical registrars.
 Vanessa has lived and worked in the ACT since 1994 and is currently the director of a large, multidisciplinary local private clinic, along with teaching into the psychiatric registrars training program locally.
 She has worked across the public sector in the ACT (Mental Health and Child Protection), as well as within the tertiary and community sectors before settling into private practice.

 Vanessa has been involved in psychology regulation across two distinct periods.
 Prior to National regulation she was a member, and then chair, of the ACT Psychologist Registration Board from 2005 to 2009.
-She then returned to regulation in August 2015 when she was appointed as the ACT practitioner member on the Psychology Board of Australia and is now in her second term.
+She then returned to regulation in August 2015 when she was appointed as the ACT practitioner member on the Psychology Board of Australia and is now in her third term.